 Minerva is a slack app that helps mentors connect with hackers at hackathons.
 It was, most recently, used at University of Michigan's hackathon, MHacks 8.

 One day I got tired of taking and giving business cards so I made an app that allows me to simply select what contact card I want to share with someone and then it let's me send that card to someone via sms or email.
 The beauty of the app is that no one else needs to have the app for it to work.

 Anycdote was inspired by Humans of New York.
 The app allows users to pin personal stories to geographic locations.
-Other users can then experience stories that close to them by proximity.
+Other users can then experience stories that are close to them by proximity.
 Anycdote is written completely in Swift and relies on a Parse backend.